SreeLakshmiGirisan/Task_manager/README.md

         4: View completed tasks
         5: View all tasks (pending + completed)
         6: Quit the program
-STEP 5: All the inputs from the users are stored in the Task.csv file which is in JSON format.
+STEP 5: All the inputs from the users are stored in the tasks.csv file which is in JSON format.